trickstercache/trickster/docs/flight-sql.md

    queries fetch only missing sub-ranges from the origin, and responses are rebuilt into Arrow record batches conforming to the response's original schema (types, column order, nullability, and schema metadata are preserved).
+A statement's `ORDER BY` is carried through reconstruction, so a delta hit returns rows in the order the statement asked for; ordering terms that do not resolve to a select-list output fall to the next tier.
-Responses whose schemas the delta model cannot represent fall automatically to the next tier.
+   Responses whose schemas the delta model cannot represent fall automatically to the next tier as well.
 2. **Object cache** — everything else cacheable is stored as the verbatim Arrow IPC byte stream and returned byte-identically, with a short, provider-configured lifetime.
 Metadata RPCs use this tier.